corda/corda-docs/content/en/docs/corda-os/4.7/hello-world-template.md

 {{< /tabs >}}

-Once you have cloned the repository you wish to use, navigate to the correct sub-directory:
+Once you have cloned the repository you wish to use, navigate to the correct subdirectory:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}